JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences-faqs/index.md

 I have a [speaker rider](https://github.com/JoshuaKGoldberg/speaker-rider), which is a declaration of the things I need in order to speak at an event.
 That speaker rider consists only of must-haves that I think every event should do:

--   Accessibility: Be it, whether in-person and/or online
+-   Accessibility: Be accessible, whether in-person and/or online
 -   Accommodations: Pay for travel expenses and my ticket
--   Code of Conduct: Have a real one
+-   Code of Conduct: Have a real one and enforce it
 -   Diversity, Equity, and Inclusion: Be at least ~30% not-white-cisgender-male speakers

 You don't need to have a speaker rider yourself.
 I imagine my being a little more restrictive than many may hurt my chances for some conferences.

-But, if you become a somewhat known name in your industry (which I am in TypeScript-land), I'd urge you to consider having one.
+But, if you become a somewhat known name in your industry niche, I'd urge you to consider having one.
 The more speakers require points such as accessibility, the more pressure conferences will feel to do the right thing.

 ### What are the best conference talks you've seen?